What is Dry Needling?

 Dry needling acupuncture is a special technique using sterile, fine filament needles (much like chinese acupuncture), which are inserted into the muscle to reduce pain and improve function by the release of trigger points.
 Dry needle therapy aims to relieve muscle pain through relaxing trigger points, also known as knots.
 Muscles can develop trigger points through poor posture, general day to day loading and repetitive use which may also refer pain to other areas, including into the head causing headaches.

-Dry needling acupuncture involves a needle being gently inserted into the muscular trigger point and is gently manipulated.
+Dry needling therapy involves a needle being gently inserted into the muscular trigger point and is gently manipulated.
 After a short period of time, the needle is removed.
 The aim is to relax the muscle and reduce the pain and discomfort.
 If done well it can be very effective.

 Dry needle therapy is very safe.
 There may be a slight ache when a needle is inserted into a trigger point, however, most patients don’t feel anything.
 Some people feel tired after a dry needling session, however, there are no lingering effects for the majority of patients.